PX4/PX4-Autopilot/nuttx/configs/README.txt

       will use a shortened string when it decodes the error.
 Specifically, strerror() is simply use the string that is the common name for the error.
-For example, the 'errno' value of 2 will produce the string "No such file or directory" is CONFIG_LIBC_STRERROR_SHORT is not defined but the string "ENOENT" is CONFIG_LIBC_STRERROR_SHORT is defined.
+For example, the 'errno' value of 2 will produce the string "No such file or directory" if CONFIG_LIBC_STRERROR_SHORT is not defined but the string "ENOENT" if CONFIG_LIBC_STRERROR_SHORT is defined.
     CONFIG_LIBC_PERROR_STDOUT - POSIX requires that perror() provide its output on stderr.
 This option may be defined, however, to provide perror() output